 You can say that again Bob Shapiro!

 I was SO convinced that I would still hear a ‘Guilty’ verdict despite those allegations of LAPD incompetence and the charges of racism that tried and failed to obscure the powerful circumstantial evidence and Simpson’s long history of domestic abuse.

 Alas, as it was not to be and at a distance of twenty three years, I thought it would be interesting to share the reactions of some other Simpson supporters and detractors and of their feelings about THAT verdict that I have published on my other blogs and as I felt that a little mischief was entirely appropriate, some ‘creative’ imagery has also been included.

-If you click on THIS link you can read the stories from Marcia Clark and Kris Jenner and here at the Ghost of Brentwood – Mike Gilbert will take you behind the front door of Simpson’s former abode on Rockingham Avenue and you can also join Dominick Dunne as he takes a walk along THAT tiled walkway in Bundy Drive.
+Over on the Story blog – you can read the stories from Marcia Clark and Kris Jenner and here Mike Gilbert will take you behind the front door of Simpson’s former abode on Rockingham Avenue and you can also join Dominick Dunne as he takes a walk along THAT tiled walkway in Bundy Drive.

-And from her book Bitch, I have included a controversial essay by the fabulous Elizabeth Wurtzel over on my A Life in Headlines blog including a scathing indictment of Simpson’s guilt from the brilliant Andrea Dworkin and of her observations about the complicated relationship between Nicole and Simpson.
+And from her book Bitch, I have included a controversial essay by the fabulous Elizabeth Wurtzel on the Headlines blog including a scathing indictment of Simpson’s guilt from the brilliant Andrea Dworkin and of her observations about the complicated relationship between Nicole and Simpson.

 Although I agree with Wurtzel’s belief that Nicole’s death was a ‘stupid waste of a life of a woman’ – I do NOT support her assertion that her death supported ‘well-intentioned but still fruitless attempts to make it into a clarion call for domestic-violence awareness’.